vinhowe/website/content/blog/build-it-fast-with-flutter.md

 #### It's cross-platform!

 For mobile development, Flutter runs on both Android and iOS **natively**.
-If you're new to app development, the appeal of this might not immediately be clear.
-If you're experienced, you can skip ahead.
+If you're new to app development, the appeal of this might not be clear immediately.
+If you're experienced, skip ahead!

 Professional app developers usually want an app to be able to run on both of the major mobile operating systems, Android and iOS.
 But they are profoundly different beasts:
 * Android, built by Google, runs apps written in Java and/or Kotlin using the Android SDK